arXiv/arxiv-docs/help/policies/privacy_policy.md

 Amazon Web Services is used for server infrastructure for components of the arXiv system.

-[Astrophyiscs Data System](http://ads.harvard.edu/) (ADS) is a trusted partner with arXiv who we share anonymized browsing logs associated with arXiv papers for use in ADS search and discovery tools.
+[Astrophysics Data System](http://ads.harvard.edu/) (ADS) is a trusted partner with arXiv who we share anonymized browsing logs associated with arXiv papers for use in ADS search and discovery tools.

 _Info we share with moderators as part of submission and moderation:_